amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 	conversion can be done in various ways but I have used one line code "assign e = b + 4'b0011"

+#### Day-36 Tristate Buffer
+    tristate buffer is a three terminal device tri means 3 when enable value is one the input is transferred to output when enable is zero the output is high impedance truth table
+    input 	enable 		output
+    X		 0 			   Z
+    0 		 1 			   0
+    1        1			   1